illinois-data-curation/is477-sp25-group33/StatusReport.md

 ### Week 14: Visualization and Preliminary Analysis 🟡 In Progress

-We’ve begun visualizing exploratory metrics:
+We’ve begun some prelim visualization mainly to just learn and see potential trends in data better:

-- 📊 **Winning Constructors by Season**: Bar chart showing who dominates each year
+- **Winning Constructors by Season**: Bar chart showing who dominates each year
-- 🏁 **Best Driver by Circuit**: Bar chart visualizing who has the most wins per track
+- **Best Driver by Circuit**: Bar chart visualizing who has the most wins per track
-- 🕑 **Seasonal Average Lap Time**: Time series showing how race pace has changed over time
+- **Seasonal Average Lap Time**: Time series showing how race pace has changed over time
-- 🔍 **Faster Difference Metric**: Drivers with smallest gap between fastest lap and average lap — a proxy for consistency
+- **Faster Difference Metric**: Drivers with smallest gap between fastest lap and average lap — a proxy for consistency

 These provide solid insight into driver and team dominance, performance variability, and track trends.
 We're now working on:
 - Correlating `faster_difference` and `avg_lap_time` with yearly `temp_anomaly_C` and `precip_mm`